 Dominant Speaker | Which Participant is currently the dominant speaker.
 If dominant speaker detection is not enabled, this will be null. |

-Media Region | For group rooms, which media server region the room is connected to.
-Will be null for Peer-to-Peer and WebRTC Go rooms. |
+Media Region | Which media server region the room is connected to. |

 Is Recording | Whether the room is being recorded |